 Being first doesn’t necessarily mean you’re the best, but after experiencing their beefy, flavorful galmaegisal I can understand why people flock here (being featured in a popular TV food program helps, too).
 The quality of the meat really stood out, redder in appearance similar to beef and having a definitive beefy texture.
-The thick metal grill cooked the meat evenly without any flare-ups, and the stand-out sauces (ground perilla seeds, nutty bean flour, and lemon-infused soy sauce) were perfect.
+The unique, thick metal grill cooked the meat evenly without any flare-ups, and the stand-out sauces (ground perilla seeds, nutty bean flour, and lemon-infused soy sauce) were perfect.
 Throw in a few bottles of soju and beer, a raucous atmosphere, and good company, and you have one of the best BBQ joints in Korea.
 Besides galmaegisal, the restaurant offers gabeurisal (pork cheek meat) and hangjeongsal (pork neck meat), two other neglected cuts of pork that are just as good — if not better — than the featured meat.

 Food: ★★★★½ out of 5 stars